ATV/UTV Trails in Langlade County

 • The minimum forfeiture for ATV travel in our gated areas is $131.50.

-• ATV's are not allowed on the Ice Age Hiking Trail.
-The trail can be recognized by yellow paint on the trees adjacent to the trail.
-ATV's are not authorized on snowmobile trails that cross the Wolf River Conservation Easement, in the Crocker Hills, regardless of temperature.
+• ATVs are not allowed on the Ice Age Hiking Trail.
+The trail can be recognized by the yellow paint on the trees adjacent to the trail.
+ATVs are not authorized on snowmobile trails that cross the Wolf River Conservation Easement in the Crocker Hills, regardless of temperature.

 • Further rules